 I'm also a very enthusiastic participant in changing society via community service, in particular in the education domain.
 It's my dream that one day everyone can have access to quality education via a digital platform that is both scalable and self-sustainable.

 I did research in robotics and deep reinforcement learning at UC Berkeley's Robotics Learning Lab (RLL) under the supervision of Professor Pieter Abbeel.
 I worked with PhD student Chelsea Finn and postdoc Sergey Levine to co-author an ICRA 2016 paper on deep spatial autoencoders:

 Deep Spatial Autoencoders for Visuomotor Learning

 Chelsea Finn, Xin Yu Tan, Yan Duan, Trevor Darrell, Sergey Levine, Pieter Abbeel

 I'm also active in community service, especially in the education domain.
-I'm the public relations officer for ANova, a student organization that provides access to computer science education for public schools in the UC Berkeley area.
-I'm the webmaster for and a highly active member in Cal Rotaract, which hosts weekly community service events for restoring natural areas, helping the homeless, and much more.
-I used to be a lab assistant for the data structures class CS 61B.
+I was the president of Berkeley ANova, a student organization dedicated to improving computer science education in low-income communities across the Bay Area.
+I also was the webmaster for Cal Rotaract, a community service organization that hosts weekly events such as restoring natural areas, helping the homeless, and much more.
+I used to be a lab assistant for UC Berkeley's data structures class CS 61B.